Archigetes

-The genus Archigetes Leuckart, 1878 is unique among all tapeworms in that its species can mature in invertebrate hosts (Oligochaeta), in contrast to all other cestodes which have a vertebrate host.
+Archigetes is a genus of tapeworms, that is unique among all tapeworms in that its species can mature in invertebrate hosts (Oligochaeta), in contrast to all other cestodes which have a vertebrate host.
 All five species were described as plerocercoids in oligochaetes, but two of them were also described as adults in cypriniform fishes.

 Species

 According to WoRMS, there are five valid species: